Baumple/ultra_map_lib/README.md

 # ultra_map_lib
 Library for my Ultrakill map editor written in rust
 --
-Provides basic a basic pattern map struct as well as prefab enums
+Provides a basic pattern map struct as well as prefab enums